YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 5: Resource response with Example:

 > Observe the following domain model.
-Every single class is contained in the root class, `PISystem`, other than the root class itself.
+Every single class except the root class is contained in the root class, `PISystem`.

 ![PISystem](images/PISystem.png)